Rigdzin Düpa Sādhana

 yönpé bhenda tsebum nam

-His left holds a skull-cup containing the long-life vase.
+My left hand holds a skull-cup containing a long-life vase;

 མཆན་ཁུང་གཡོན་ན་ལྷ་ལྕམ་མཛེས༔